lsds/KungFu/README.md

 ## Features

 KungFu aims to help users achieve *fast* and *adaptive* distributed machine learning with minimal efforts.
-This is important because machine learning systems must cope with growing complex models and increasingly complicated deployment environments.
-KungFu has the following unique features:
+This is important because machine learning systems must cope with growing complex models and increasingly complicated deployment environments, making it increasingly difficult to *empirically* configure an distributed AI system that can constantly offer satisfactory time-to-accuracy performance.
+To close such a gap, KungFu provides the following unique features:

 * Simplicity: KungFu permits distributed training by adding minimal code in your training program.
 KungFu is easy to deploy and run, because it does not require extra deployment like parameter servers and heavy dependencies like MPI in Horovod.
 * Adaptable distributed training: KungFu provides many advanced [distributed optimizers](srcs/python/kungfu/tensorflow/optimizers/__init__.py) such as